A Clinical Classification

 Dr. Alexis Sams, PT

-Founder, Sovara Health Systems · Developer, FoodClues® Methodology
+Founder, Sovara Health Systems · Creator, FoodClues® Methodology

 Dr. Alexis Sams is a physical therapist and the founder of Sovara Health Systems, a specialty practice focused on inflammation, immunity, and food reactivity.
-Over years of clinical work with clients who had tried everything conventional care offered and still had not found answers, she developed two complementary frameworks: the FoodClues® pattern-recognition methodology and the Food Reaction Syndrome™ clinical construct.
+Working directly with clients who had tried everything conventional care offered and still had not found answers, she began asking a question most clinicians never ask: what category of thing is a food allergy, exactly?

-Doctor of Physical Therapy Founder, Sovara Health Systems FoodClues® Developer Food Reaction Syndrome™ Framework
+Doctor of Physical Therapy Founder, Sovara Health Systems Creator, FoodClues® Originator, FRS™

 The Next Step

-The Food Allergy Freedom Bootcamp is where this framework gets taught in full — what is driving your reactivity, what your symptom picture is actually communicating, and what becomes possible when the right questions finally get asked.
-Five live sessions with Dr. Alexis Sams, PT.
+The Food Allergy Freedom Bootcamp is where Food Reaction Syndrome™ gets taught in full — what is driving your reactivity, what your food reactions and chronic symptoms are actually communicating, and what becomes possible when the right questions finally get asked.
+Five live mini-sessions with Dr. Alexis Sams, PT.

 5 live Zoom sessions Daily Q&A with Dr. Alexis Replay access included Runs monthly $67 one-time